MannyHackers/Screenshot-Bot/README.md

 ## Description

 An attempt to implement the screenshot generation of telegram files without downloading the entire file.
 Live version can be found here [@ScreenShot Bot](https://tx.me/ScreenShotTGBot).
-> Screenshot Generation with Custom Watermark.
-Sample Video Generation.
-Trim video.
+> Screenshot Generation with Custom Watermark---Sample Video Generation---Trim video.

 ## Installation Guide